So, you’ve decided to spend 3 days in Florence, and you wonder what is there to see?

 Tuscany has two international airports, the Galileo Galilei International Airport in Pisa and Amerigo Vespucci Airport, also known as Peretola, in Florence.

-Since there are rarely cheap flights to those airports, you may want to check flights to Rome or Bologna and get a train to Florence.
+Since there are rarely cheap flights to those airports, you may want to check flights to Rome or Bologna and get a train/car to Florence.
 The Italian train system is highly developed, and you won’t have any trouble finding one that suits you.

 How to get around Florence?